MorimaruKida/MorimaruKida.github.io/index.md

 ***
 _25 March 2026_
 ## New publication
-The fourth paper from my group is out!
+The fifth paper from my group is out!
 It's open-access.
 "**Reframing natural organic matter research through compositional data analysis**" published in [*Frontiers in Environmental Science*](https://www.frontiersin.org/journals/environmental-science/articles/10.3389/fenvs.2026.1724142/full).
 It also took time and effort to make this paper take shape, but finally it's here.
 We're looking forward to hearing your thoughs on compositional data analysis.

 ***
 _27 February 2026_
 ## New publication
-The third paper from my group is out!
+The fourth paper from my group is out!
 It's open-access.
 "**Organo-aluminum complexation as a dominant metal control on soil carbon storage in Andisols: Global evidence across pedogenic and pH gradients**" published in [*Geoderma*](https://www.sciencedirect.com/science/article/pii/S0016706126000686#s0115).
 It took nearly five years for us to realize this paper and we're very proud of the outcome.
 Please read it!

 ***